Top-seeded Iga Swiatek advances to the third round at the China Open

 Naomi Osaka and Emma Raducanu were scheduled to play their second-round matches later Saturday.

-The tournament is being held concurrently with an ATP 500 men's tournament, with Jannik Sinner among those scheduled to play matches later Saturday.
+The tournament is being held concurrently with an ATP 500 men's tournament.

+Jannik Sinner beat Frenchman Terence Atmane 6-4, 5-7, 6-0 to advance to the quarterfinals.

 AP tennis: https://apnews.com/hub/tennis